 In our experience, physicians write positive character reference letters regardless of the waived status of an LOR; however character references are typically generic, so most need training on making LORs less subjective by instead evaluating your clinical performance based on ACGME core competencies – which most-all writers welcome, and will agree that it is a good idea for you to see your LOR and provide feedback.
 Therefore we strongly recommend that you not waive your right to your LORs.

-Select your LOR Drafting Service: Once confirmed, you may then enroll online by selecting from the options available on this page.
-On-demand writing with Dr. Mizani typically requires a short video conference with him followed by a completed draft within 2-4 business days, whereas Clinical Experience Assessment Draft does not require a meeting and depending on your service selection, can take as little as 1 or as much as 30 business days to complete.
+Once confirmed, you may then enroll online by selecting from the options available on this page.
+On-demand writing with Dr. Mizani typically requires a short video conference with him followed by a completed draft within 2-4 business days.

 Book Your LOR Drafting Service Now